 Jolfa is the Armenian district south of Isfahan.

 Dating back to the 16th century, when Shah Abbas I ordered the transport of Armenian, to Isfahan.
-If you want to get acquainted with the Armenian culture of Iran, you should stroll through the streets of the Julfa area and visit its beautiful churches. stroll through the Julfa area and visit the 13 beautiful churches of it Today, Jolfa is a very fashionable and liberal enclave that meets the needs of the remaining 6,000 Armenian Christians, with many restaurants, cafes, churches and a lively atmosphere around the central Jolfa Square.
+If you want to get acquainted with the Armenian culture of Iran, you should stroll through the streets of the Julfa area and visit its beautiful churches. stroll through the Julfa area and visit the13 beautiful churches of it Today, Jolfa is a very fashionable and liberal enclave that meets the needs of the remaining 6,000 Armenian Christians, with many restaurants, cafes, churches, and a lively atmosphere around the central Jolfa Square.
 A curiosity in the heart of Iran that no traveler visiting Isfahan should jump!

-Monar Jonban is a 14th century architectural sanctuary covering the tomb of Amou Abdollah Soqla.
+Monar Jonban is a 14th-century architectural sanctuary covering the tomb of Amou Abdollah Soqla.
 He became famous for his shaky minarets.
 Every hour and a half, one of the minarets is shaken and the other minaret must move with the swell.
 Locals will tell you that science can not explain the miracle of shaking minarets, but that it is actually a simple rotating couple considering the height of the minarets and the width of the roof.
-The best combined with this place is the fire temple of Isfahan.
+The best combination with this place is the fire temple of Isfahan.